sejungkwak/connect-4/README.md

   - Error: Attempting to drop a disc with the down arrow key made the column indicator disc vanish even though the column was full and it was not a valid target.
   - Reason: The code to make the column indicator disc invisible to simulate movement was always running when pressing the arrow keys.
-  - Fix: I changed the code to make the column indicator disc remain visible when pressing the down arrow key in a column that is already full.
+  - Fix: I changed the code to make the column indicator disc remain visible when pressing the down arrow key on a column that is already full.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/c90f4779675562ad1df9f0566c9b60b9028b611e)

 ### Known Bugs